 To create a ticket from a contact form without logging in, a customer has to fill in the following fields:

-To create a ticket from the account, a customer hits the ‘Create New Ticket’ button on the Help Desk tab and specifies the subject of the ticket, department, order, and message.
+To create a ticket from the account, a customer hits the ‘Create New Ticket’ button in the Help Desk tab in his or her account and specifies the subject of the ticket, department, order, and message.
 Additionally, files can be attached.

 Below you can see how a Help Desk page looks like in the customer area:

-- Extended list of email templates.
-The extension includes eight email templates that can be used immediately, saving time for customer service.
+- An extended list of email templates.
+Now the extension includes 8 email templates that can be used immediately, saving time for customer service.

 - Ticket migration from Magento 1.
 Transfer the communication thread from Magento 1 system and stay in touch with both old and new customers.

 - Department permissions setup.
-Decide what administrator roles are eligible for particular actions within a department.
+Decide which administrator roles are eligible for particular actions within a department.

 - Multiple email gateways.
 Each department can use its own email gateway.